delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-And then run the "Client":
+And then run the Client:

 ```
 <copy>